 4th Criteria: Whole Plant CBD Oil

 A cannabis plant has hundreds of components (different cannabinoids, terpenes, antioxidants, and more).
-These components work together in achieving health benefits.
+These components work together to achieve health benefits.

 To maintain the maximum amount of beneficial components in the oil, growers use ethanol as an extraction method.
 Some other extractions used, such as CO2 or isolation, eliminate important components of the plant.